Åland War: From Jakobstad to Tornio

 The enemy ships had been moving on Jakobstad for the first time already in July 1854, but due to the removed channel buoys they could not reach the port.
 The next time warships were seen was in July 1854, when Captain H. C. Otter of Firefly and Captain Gardner of Driver visited the city's inner harbour.
 They negotiated with Gabriel Tengström, the Mayor of Jakobstad, who managed to convince them that there was no crown property in Jakobstad.
-In addition, the mayor's defiant behaviour led the English to believe that similar resistance could be expected as in Kokkola.
+In addition, the mayor's defiant behaviour led the British to believe that similar resistance could be expected as in Kokkola.
 Tartar, commanded by Hugh Dunlop, arrived off Jakobstad in November, seizing one merchant ship and also attempting to land on Tukkisaari.
 However, a Russian artillery battery forced the boats used by the landing force to return to their mother ship.
 On 13–14 November, Jakobstad was fired upon for a couple of hours, but the projectiles did not cause any damage.

 HMS Vulture and HMS Odin, commanded by Frederick Glasse, arrived off Kokkola on 7 June 1854, when Glasse demanded the delivery of the ships and material in the port.
 In what is known as Skirmish of Halkokari, a detachment sent ashore from the ships was repulsed by citizens of Kokkola armed by trade councillor Anders Donner.
 Before the British came to Vaasa, two Russian companies had come to the rescue.
 The British tried to land in Kokkola again the following year.
 HMS Tartar and HMS Porcupine launched seven landing boats, but the attack was repulsed without material damage after the Davidsberg skirmish.